Perthshire - Big Tree Country

 Conifers from around the world, including the unusually shaped Monkey Puzzle tree, are suffering from habitat loss and the effects of climate change through global warming.
 The iCONic Project offers a unique opportunity to help relocate these rare species within Perthshire Big Tree Country so our descendants can continue to enjoy a legacy of wonderful and remarkable trees.

-The trees planted at Gleneagles will be looked after by head gardener, Lawrence Gorlas as part of his ongoing duties to maintain the grounds.
+The trees planted at Gleneagles will be looked after by head gardener, Duncan Clephane as part of his ongoing duties to maintain the grounds.